UB-Mannheim/MBI-KG/README.md

 ## License

 This work is licensed under the MIT license (code) and Creative Commons Attribution 4.0 International license (for everything else).
-You are free to share and adapt the material for any purpose, even commercially, as long as you provide attribution (see CITATION.cff).
+You are free to share and adapt the material for any purpose, even commercially, as long as you provide attribution (see [Attribution](#attribution)).

+## Attribution

+* Shigapov, R., Schmidt, T., Kamlah, J., Schumm, I., Streb, J., & Lehmann-Hasemeyer, S. (2024).
+MBI-KG: Replication package for a knowledge graph of structured and linked economic research data extracted from the 1937 book "Die Maschinen-Industrie im Deutschen Reich".
+MADATA, [Dataset]. https://doi.org/10.7801/467.